-A series of freshman orientation programs is offered during the summer months.
+A series of freshman orientation programs is offered during the summer months for the summer and fall enrollment and in January for the spring enrollment.
 These small-group sessions are designed to acquaint new students with campus facilities and services and give individual students opportunities to confer with advisors about academic programs.
 Attendance at each session is limited, and advance reservations are necessary.
-Details of the program - including available dates, costs and reservation forms - are sent out upon request.
+Details of the program including available dates, costs and reservation forms - are sent out with acceptance letters and upon request.
 Reservations should be requested early so that convenient dates may be selected.